 There have been times when I have put my guard up because I was afraid of not only being misunderstood but also of becoming a burden to others because of my idiosyncrasies and emotional baggage.

-I used to be in relationships where guys won’t accept everything that I am.
-They would only pick out the convenient truths in me.
-That is not a genuine partnership built on true love.
+I used to be in relationships where guys won’t accept everything that I was.
+They would only pick out what’s convenient about me.

-Being in my current relationship has taught me that with the right person, you won’t have to compartmentalize yourself.
-With the right person, you can be unapologetic of who you are with all your awesomeness and contradictions.
-The right person will not only love and accept your truths, he/she will feel so blessed to be with you as you are.
-He/she will be grateful and thrilled to be a part of your becoming.
+Being in my current relationship has taught me that with the right person, I don’t have to compartmentalize myself.
+With the right person, I can be unapologetic of who I am with all my awesomeness and contradictions.
+The right person loves and accepts my truths, he feels blessed to be with me as I am.
+He is grateful and thrilled to be a part of my becoming.

-He/she will not pick up only the things he’d like to hear and know.
-He will listen to everything you’d like to share.
-He/she will give importance to all that matters to you.
-He/she will truthfully care about your well being.
-He/she will be your number one supporter and partner in fulfilling your goals and in becoming your highest self.
+He’s genuinely interested to listen to everything I like to share.
+He gives importance to all that matters to me.
+He truthfully cares about my well being.
+He is my number one supporter and partner in fulfilling my goals of becoming a better person.

 I am so blessed to have found the person who complements my world and who, everyday, reminds me how amazing and enough I am and how precious life is.
 But all of this won’t be possible if we didn’t find the courage to be vulnerable with ourselves and with each other.
 True partnerships can only be built on intimacy and truth.